-The Mortgage Forgiveness Debt Relief Act of 2007 also extended a tax deduction for private mortgage insurance (PMI), which was originally set to expire in 2007.
-The extension allows eligible homeowners to deduct the cost of their mortgage insurance premiums through 2012.
+Congress has also passed more than one extension of a tax deduction for private mortgage insurance (PMI), which was originally set to expire in 2007.
+The extension currently allows eligible homeowners to deduct the cost of their mortgage insurance premiums through 2015.

 What is mortgage insurance?
 Lenders require borrowers to purchase PMI if the borrower's down payment is less than 20% of the purchase price and other loans are not used to make up the difference.
 The reason is that mortgages with down payments of less than 20% are deemed riskier than loans with larger down payments.
 Although the mortgage insurance protects the lender, the homeowner must pay the premiums, which are based on the price of the home.